 Starting with an open brief, it took a few months to finalise exactly what form this commission would take, during which time the basic concept was born: to incorporate the date of birth of three generations of the family within the design of our Murano veneer.

 The curved Murano pattern represents the annual growth rings of a tree, with the dark fumed oak core symbolising the year 1933, and the subsequent dark fumed oak lines marking each family member’s year of birth.

-Executed to an exceptional level of craftsmanship by our cabinet maker Peter, two boxes have been made in elm and two in walnut, each containing the same dark fumed oak inlay lines.
-Juxtaposed with the Murano, the end of the box was designed to represent the bark of a tree.
+Executed to an exceptional level of craftsmanship by our cabinet maker Peter, two boxes were made in elm and two in walnut, each containing the same dark fumed oak inlay lines.
+Juxtaposed with the Murano, the end of each box was designed to represent the bark of a tree.
 Taking inspiration from traditional Hakone marquetry and Tunbridge ware, hundreds of tiny squares of end grain create a unique smooth pattern resulting in a striking visual contrast.
 Using a bespoke bearing mechanism, the boxes pivot from one corner enabling the lid to swivel open to allow access to a shallow upper tray, which also opens to reveal a deeper second tray that has an illusion line to the outside.

 *Our client was so delighted they commissioned another one for themselves!